LeoooLagOS/dotfiles/06_Networking/CCNA_1_Intro_to_Networks/Lab - Foundational Device Configuration.md

 !
 Enforce the more secure SSH version 2. ip ssh version 2
 ```
-! --- Interface Configuration ---

 !
-See [[Configuring Router Interfaces]] for the standard procedure.
+For the 'Interface Configuration' see [[Configuring Router Interfaces]] for the standard procedure.
 ```
+! --- Interface Configuration ---
 interface g0/0
  description First Floor Switch ip address 192.168.1.126 255.255.255.224